 Vegan crispy cauliflower tacos made with spiced battered cauliflower, and refreshing salsa.
-The flavours in these tacos are incredible, they will leave your tastebuds tingling!
+The flavors in these tacos are incredible, they will leave your tastebuds tingling!

 Tacos are a staple meal in so many houses.
 They’re so easy to make, loved by adults and kids, and can be made in so many different variations.
-I love tacos that are made with Mexican spices, but it’s also fun to get creative in the kitchen and come up with other kinds of tacos, for example, Asian inspired tacos or Italian tacos!
+I love tacos that are made with Mexican spices like these mushroom tacos, but it’s also fun to get creative in the kitchen and come up with other kinds of tacos, for example, Asian inspired tacos or Italian tacos!

 This is my current favourite taco recipe, seriously, I’m obsessed with it!
 The cauliflower florets are dipped in a flavourful batter then covered with crispy panko breadcrumbs for that extra crunch, then they’re either fried or baked till perfection!

 Served in charred tortilla bread with a simple tomato salsa, shredded red cabbage, and a squeeze of a lemon or lime.

 To make the batter, you will start with seasoning the flour then mixing it with a flax egg to create a sticky batter that will stick to the cauliflower.

 - Taco seasoning (I have a wonderful recipe that you can follow!).

 Mix all of the dry ingredients, then mix in a flax egg.